-The gross asbestos liability for losses and LAE at December 31, 2007 and 2006 of \$18.6 million and \$24.0 million, respectively, includes IBNR liabilities in the amount of \$5.0 million and \$6.5 million gross of reinsurance recoverables, respectively, which was carried at \$0 net of reinsurance recoverables for both years.
+The gross asbestos liability for losses and LAE at December 31, 2008 and 2007 of \$13.4 million and \$18.6 million, respectively, includes IBNR liabilities in the amount of \$2.8 million and \$5.0 million gross of reinsurance recoverables, respectively, which was carried at \$0 net of reinsurance recoverables for both years.
 These IBNR liabilities and the comparable amounts for prior years cover both losses and defense and cost containment expenses.
 The Company also includes adjusting and other expenses in the amounts shown above.

-The gross environmental liability for losses and LAE at December 31, 2007 and 2006 of \$5.7 million and \$820 thousand, respectively, includes IBNR liabilities in the amount of \$1.5 million and \$44 thousand gross of reinsurance recoverables, respectively, which was carried at \$0 net of reinsurance recoverables for both years.
-The significant development noted in the environmental reserves is primarily the result of an increase in case reserves on a few large accounts and an increase in future IBNR for accounts yet to be reported to Kemper.
+The gross environmental liability for losses and LAE at December 31, 2008 and 2007 of \$5.9 million and \$5.7 million, respectively, includes IBNR liabilities in the amount of \$2.2 million and \$1.5 million gross of reinsurance recoverables, respectively, which was carried at \$0 net of reinsurance recoverables for both years.
+The development noted in the environmental reserves is primarily the result of an increase in case reserves on a few large accounts and an increase in future IBNR for accounts yet to be reported to Kemper.
 These IBNR liabilities and the comparable amounts for prior years cover both losses and defense and cost containment expenses.
 The Company also includes adjusting and other expenses in the amounts shown above.